haasn/libplacebo/README.md

 ### Tier 4 (high level renderer)

+- `options.h`: A high-level options framework which wraps all of the options comprising `pl_render_params` into a memory-managed, serializable struct that can also be treated as a key/value dictionary.
+Also includes an options parser to load options provided by the API user in string format.
 - `renderer.h`: A high-level renderer which combines the shader primitives and dispatch mechanism into a fully-fledged rendering pipeline that takes raw texture data and transforms it into the desired output image.